 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified families and individuals.
 This year, we will offer three tax prep options:

 - Families only - drop-off tax prep: Drop off tax information, sign forms, and pick up completed taxes one week later.
 No appointment necessary.
 Wait times will vary.
-Only available at Edmonds Community College in Lynnwood, Mondays at St. Vincent de Paul in Monroe, or on Saturdays at Hand in Hand in Everett.
+Only available at Edmonds Community College in Lynnwood, on Mondays at St. Vincent de Paul in Monroe, or on Saturdays at Hand in Hand in Everett.

 - Families only - in-person tax prep with appointment: Make an online appointment on a first come, first served basis.
 Appointments are for in-person filing only.
 Expect up to 1 hour to complete taxes on-site.
 Make an online appointment today!